SandunDewinda/Grade-Calculate/README.md

 # Grade-Calculate
-This is simple grade calculator
+This is a simple grade calculator using JAVA
+Using If